-The DSO figures for specific industries and sectors were also issued and communicated to the respective MACM Members who participated in this important exercise.
+The DSO figures for specific industries and sectors were also issued and communicated to the respective MACM Members who participated in this critical exercise.

-MACM notes with that there has been a marginal improvement of 2.63 days compared to last year's DSO figure.
-However, a DSO of 89.04 days is still relatively high when compared to the average DSO of other European countries.
-In fact, the average DSO for Malta comes very close to that of Italy (80 days) according to the European Payment Index issued recently by Intrum Justitia.
+MACM notes with that there has been a marginal increase of 3.42 days compared to last year's DSO figure which stood at 76.26 days.
+It has also been noted that a DSO of 79.68 days is still relatively high when compared to the average DSO of other European countries which read 60 days for B2B, 30 days B2C and 68 days for the Public sector (Intrum Justitia Late Payment Report - 2020).